r-mar3/LMNH-Group-Project/README.md

 - I want to make sure the sensors are working by visualising the live data they capture every minute using the recording taken time.
 - Why?
 Because I want my efforts building this API and sensor connection to not be in vain.

-- I want to know if a sensor is runnning into an error by visualising or alerting me based on the error column.
+- I also want a visual of the errors that the raspberry pi transmits using a live graph showing errors over time
 - Why?
 Because I want my efforts building this API and sensor connection to not be in vain.

+- I want to know if a sensor is runnning into continous errors with a single alert me based on repeated True values in a time constraint in the error column.
+- Why?
+Because I want my efforts building this API and sensor connection to not be in vain.

 ## Hi, I'm Financially invested in the museum.

-- I want to see what plants are cheaper / require less water to maintain (soil_moisture).
+- I want to procure more plants that are not overly fragile, so I want to track the number of alerts for each plant.
 - Why?
 This would help me know what plants/species to look out for when planning our plant expansion.

 - I want to know which botanists are recoding the most readings.